AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 # - Visitors
 ---

+I'll be joining UCSC's Computer Science and Engineering department this Fall as a PhD student.

 I’m an Iranian Computer Science student with over 2.5 years of industry experience as a Data Infrastructure Engineer.
 I’m currently doing a research internship at Max Planck Institute for Informatics.
 I am also a data infrastructure engineer at CafeBazaar Cloud (now called Sotoon): our team provides the platform to transfer, store, and analyze big data at petabyte scale for multiple user-facing apps with 84M+ active users across Android, iOS, and web.

 In the past, I have done a Data Engineering summer internship at Sahab Pardaz (after the first year of my bachelor’s); And collaborated with Dr. Shahin Rouhani of Sharif University of Technology as a Machine Learning Engineer.